 The focus of the training sessions will be teaching each player the skills necessary to have success in the game.
 Players will work with the ball at their feet to make them comfortable with the ball and have the confidence to keep the ball during games.
 Each session will lead into small-sided games to teach players how to apply the skills in the game.

 The Academy program is also a great tool for preparing players that think they may want to try out for competitive soccer at U11, or just to lay a solid foundation for continued play at the recreational level at U11.

 We train 2 days per week and play a game on Friday, much like other recreational teams.
 We keep no standings and remove the pressure to win from the coaches.
 This allows coaches to focus on Development.
 Any child of any level of ability can participate in the Academy.

 The Academy is staffed by coaches that are on staff at the Edmond Soccer Club.
 Many of these coaches have played at a high level and have attended education courses geared towards soccer coaches.
 All coaches in the academy have a minimum of a national D license and many have attainder their National Youth License as well.
-This will ensure that kids in the Academy program will be taught the necessary skills for playing the game and create good habits that will benefit your child as a player, regardless of what level he or she decides to play from recreational to competitive.
-Kids will also get to play in games with kids of equal ability resulting in fewer lob sided games and better level of competition.
+(Younger coaches/new coaches may take up to a year to get their D license and are mentored by senior coaches) This will ensure that kids in the Academy program will be taught the necessary skills for playing the game and create good habits that will benefit your child as a player, regardless of what level he or she decides to play from recreational to competitive.
+Kids will also get to play in games with kids of equal ability resulting in fewer lopsided games and better level of competition.

 U9 and U10 Teams 8v8 Will play games in house and around the NOKC Metro